celisun/ROS_Turtlebot_Maze_Solving_task/README.md

 ```
 $ gedit ~/.bashrc
 ```
-In pop-up .bashrc file, change the address of ROS_MASTER_URI (where the ros core is) and ROS_HOSTNAME (where your labtop is) to the IP address of your labtop (but remain the port number, in this example '11311').
+In pop-up .bashrc file, change the address of ROS_MASTER_URI (where the ros core is) and ROS_HOSTNAME (where your labtop is, can be same as ros core), but remain the port number, in this example '11311', unchanged.
 For example, if your laptop IP address is 129.64.147.246, change the following as:
 ```
 export ROS_MASTER_URI=http://129.64.147.246:11311
 export ROS_HOSTNAME=129.64.147.246